-IJ4EU’s Freelancer Support Scheme provides grants to cross-border teams made up entirely of freelancers and who can benefit from an extra layer of tailored support.
-The scheme will provide around €330,000 in grants in 2022/23, along with specialist training, mentoring and networking opportunities.
+IJ4EU’s Freelancer Support Scheme provides grants to cross-border teams of journalists made up predominantly of freelancers and who can benefit from an extra layer of tailored support.
+The scheme will provide around €500,000 in grants in 2024/25, along with training, mentoring and networking opportunities.
 It is managed by the European Journalism Centre (EJC).

 Investigations developed for all formats — including print, broadcast, online media, documentary filmmaking and multi-platform storytelling — are eligible to receive support.